According to the principle of territoriality, taxes on salaries are due in Lebanon if one of the following conditions is met:

 The tax applied on interest and revenues from saving accounts, bank deposits, credit accounts, fiduciary accounts, debt securities, and certificates of deposits has increased as per Law No. 144 of Budget Law 2019.

 Income, revenues, and interest earned from accounts opened at Lebanese banks and from treasury bonds are now subject to a 10% withholding tax (WHT) instead of 7%.
 This rate is effective starting 1 August 2019 and applied over a period of three years until 31 July 2022.
-The 7% rate will be applied again as of the day after the third year is completed.
+The 7% rate has been applied again as of the day after the third year is completed.

 Tax on piecemeal compensation